-An example is you being a makeup artist, and offering a 15% discount off the subscriber's first order, as an incentive for opting in your mailing list.
+An example is you being a makeup artist, and offering a 15% discount off the subscriber's first order, as an incentive for opting in to your mailing list.
 Another example is you selling books and offering 10% off the subscriber's first order for a book you sell.
 It isn't limited to B2C businesses, though.
 It can also be done in B2B businesses.

 What remains at the heart of this is the Principle of Reciprocity.
 According to this principle, human beings tend to give back upon receiving something.
 It works best when there is no expectation of return.

 2. Enticing Customers With Event-based Email

 Have you ever gotten a birthday email marketing campaign on your birthday, or perhaps a Thanksgiving email marketing campaign on Thanksgiving, or the week of Thanksgiving?
 Or a great offer from a retailer like Amazon, a few hours after you are searching on their website?
 There is a very good chance that these are event-based emails, and they are very effective.

 How does it work?
 A regular email campaign works like this.
 The marketing composes the email, selects the group of recipients, and schedules the email for sending.
 It is a bit different for event-based emails.
 The email campaign is not sent to a preselected group.
 However, an email trigger is defined.
 This means that an email will be sent after an action taken by the customer.

 Entice customers with event-based emails.
 Source: Amazon.com

 This means that it is driven by data.
 Data like your birth date, or you visiting a website, or you just opting in (welcoming you).
 The email is sent when all the conditions of the trigger are met.
 In order to be able to do this, it is crucial that you choose the right email marketing service.
 A similarity to how this works is a vending machine.
 Like filling the vending machine and putting products in the right slots, the marketer prepares the email campaigns and sets up the triggers.